SammyEnigma/qt-quick-ui-elements/README.md

 * `StatusBar` : a simple horizontal set of controls that will be positioned inside a bar at bottom of a page.

 * `ZoomAndMoveArea` : an easy-to-use view that can be dragged in X/Y axis and zoomed under cursor using mouse-wheel (just like the Google Maps central view).
+It also strouts nice indicators of positions and zoom level while moving or zooming (they disappear after a while).
+The wheel sensitivity is adjustable, and zoom min/max boundaries too.

 ## Layouts